OpenRTX/openrtx.github.io/binary_cps_format.md

-# OpenRTX Binary CPS Format
+# OpenRTX Binary Codeplug Format

 Hannes Matuschek DM3MAT
 Niccolò Izzo IU2KIN
 Silvano Seva IU2KWO

 ## Copyright notice

-Copyright (c) 2023 the persons and organizations identified as authors.
+Copyright (c) 2023 the people and organizations identified as authors.
 All rights reserved.

 ## Introduction

-The OpenRTX Binary CPS Format (OBCF) is a binary data format for storing radio configurations in an easy-to-use and platform-agnostic way while providing support for modern amateur-radio use cases like M17.
+The OpenRTX Binary Codeplug Format (OBCF) is a binary data format for storing radio configurations in an easy-to-use and platform-agnostic way while providing support for modern amateur-radio use cases like M17.
 This format is utilized in radio codeplugs constructed using a customer programming software (CPS) and loaded directly to radio transceivers.

 ### Objectives